fuse-open/fuse-sdk/README.md

 For rapid development, you can even build and test apps directly on your development machine.
 Fuse apps run on Linux, Mac and Windows, in addition to Android and iOS.

+There's also a visual tool suite called [fuse X](https://fuse-x.com), based on Fuse SDK, offering powerful app creation tools, realtime preview (hot reload) and more, available for macOS and Windows.

 ## Install

 ```shell